Canva’s Melanie Perkins on running the coolest tech company in Australia

 Raise the standards, not the rules

-To build a team that’s united by a culture of collaboration, creativity and productivity, Perkins says it’s important to set the bar at high standards instead of strict rules.
+To build a team that’s united by a culture of collaboration, creativity and productivity, Perkins says it’s important to set the bar at high standards instead of imposing strict rules.

 “Creating a good team culture is about creating a place where everyone loves coming to work,” she says.